Phactos/brfunds/README.md

 # or Comparador de Fundos (https://www.comparadordefundos.com.br/fundos-de-investimento)
 # for a valid fund name
 getFund('Example Fund 1')
+# You can also use the fund CNPJ as the name
 ```

 |   Date    | Value      | Daily Variation |   Total Variation |